Zahoor Hussain Khosa

-Zahoor Hussain Khosa (ظہور حسین کھوسہ; died 23 April 2023) was a Pakistani politician who was the speaker of the Balochistan Assembly from 31 May 1990 to 17 November 1990, as well as being leader of the Rind tribe.
+Zahoor Hussain Khosa (ظہور حسین کھوسہ; died 23 April 2023) was a Pakistani politician who was the speaker of the Balochistan Assembly from 31 May 1990 to 17 November 1990, as well as being leader of the Khosa tribe.
 He also served as an MPA in Balochistan for PP26.
 He was affiliated with the Balochistan National Party, and a political rival of the former Prime Minister Mir Zafarullah Khan Jamali.

-In 2005, Zahoor helped negotiate a political truce between his Rind tribe and the Jamali family in Jaffarabad district, having shook hands for the first time in four decades and deciding to "cooperate for the betterment of the people of the area".
+In 2005, Zahoor helped negotiate a political truce between his tribe and the Jamali family in Jaffarabad district, having shook hands for the first time in four decades and deciding to "cooperate for the betterment of the people of the area".

 In 2008, Khosa contested the general election as an independent candidate and was elected MPA from Dera Allah Yar.
 Later, he joined the Pakistan Muslim League-Nawaz.

 Zahoor was a major supporter of the NCHD projects in Balochistan in 2009, and called on the federal government to continue the projects launched by the National Commission for Human Development in Balochistan and release funds for them.

 In 2010, Zahoor was disqualified as an MPA of Balochistan assembly from PB-26 Jaffarabad-II for falsifying his academic degree; the Supreme Court of Pakistan ordered the election commission to take strict action against him.
 In August 2012, he was sentenced to two years in prison and fined Rs.5,000 for possessing a fake degree by the District and Sessions Court.